Skip to main content

 Kunwar Partap smiled at her words.

 Unlike popular belief, Rani Dheer Bai was actually one of the lesser important queens in Udai Singh’s rani mahal who rose to prominence only after there was a rift between the family and the capital was shifted to Udaipur in 1562.
-Married in the rainy season of 1557, to Kunwarani Ajbante and perhaps around the time of Chittor Seize to his fifth queen Phool Kanwar Rathore, Kunwar Partap married Pur Bai Solankini, Jaso Bai Chauhan and Champa Bai Jhati, under his father’s alliance policies in between 1558 to 1567.
-As far as I understood his life, there was no alliance done on his part before the birth of his heir Amar Singh I in 1559.
-His second wife Pur Bai was a relative to Sajja Bai Solanki thus tactically strengthening the bond between the two brothers Partap and Shakta.
-His third wife Jaso Bai was a Chauhan princess of Bhilwara who happened to be a distant cousin to the Kunwarani Ajbante Baisa as well, as per the folklore.
+Married in the rainy season of 1557, to Kunwarani Ajbante and perhaps around the time of Chittor Siege to his fifth queen Phool Kanwar Rathore (Daughter of rebel prince Ram Singh Rathore of Mehrangarh, the son of Maldeo), Kunwar Partap married Pur Bai Solankini, Jaso Bai Chauhan and Champa Bai Jhati, under his father’s alliance policies between 1558 to 1567.
+As far as I understood his life, there was no alliance made on his part before the birth of his heir, Amar Singh I, in 1559.
+His second wife, Pur Bai, was a relative of Sajja Bai Solanki, thus tactically strengthening the bond between the two brothers, Partap and Shakta.
+His third wife, Jaso Bai, was a Chauhan princess of Bhilwara who happened to be a distant cousin to the Kunwarani Ajbante Baisa as well, as per the folklore.

 Comments